 Let's say you are in the market to buy your first home, but there's a small chance that I might be offered a job in a faraway location within the next several weeks, in which case all your plans will change.
 If you put in an offer on a house, how long do you have in which to get out of it without major legal or other hassles?

 Your ability to withdraw from a home purchase depends on two things:

 You are not "in contract" to buy a house until you (that's the plural "you" if buying as a couple) and the sellers have all signed your names to a purchase agreement.
 Getting to that point usually takes a few steps.

-First, in order to place an offer on a house, you will in all likelihood deliver a written offer to the seller.
+To get you to that point, in order to place an offer on a house, you will in all likelihood deliver a written offer to the seller, possibly on a standard form.
 That offer will likely contain an expiration date, so that if the seller doesn't act on it within a given amount of time, the offer dies by itself.

 But let's assume that doesn't happen, and that you're placing an offer with a seller who would like nothing more than to sell you the house.

-Just how detailed your offer document will be varies across the United States.
-In California, for example, the standard purchase offer is written in the form of a contract, so that the seller could sign it and boom, you'd be in contract to buy; though more often, the seller will come back with a counteroffer (also in the form of a full purchase agreement) hoping that the buyer will sign that version.
+Just how detailed your offer document will be varies across the United States, and could impact the point at which you're in contract.
+In California, for example, the standard purchase offer is written in the form of a contract, so that the seller could sign it and boom, you'd be in contract to buy; though more often, the seller will come back with a counteroffer (also in the form of a full purchase agreement) hoping that the buyer will sign that amended version.

 In New York, by contrast, the buyer delivers a much briefer statement of the terms being offered, and it's up to the seller to draft the full purchase agreement, which the buyer eventually signs off on.